 - Dental visits are risky.
 Just like in various medical procedures, a risk is always there.
 But the good news is that dentists in Honolulu and their dental staff have undergone exhaustive training to provide dental patients with outstanding dental service.
 The safety of their patients is their top priority.

 - Dentists can only do teeth.
-Many of us are unaware that dentists can now perform cosmetic procedures not merely concerning the teeth but the lips, gums, and the entire facial region.
-Dentists can now work on things like facial injections like Restalyn and Botox.
+Many of us are unaware that many dentists can now perform cosmetic procedures not merely concerning the teeth but the lips, gums, and the entire facial region.
+Dentists can now work with things like facial injections, including Restalyn and Botox.
 Nowadays, the field of dentistry is more modern and exciting.

 A few misconceptions about pediatric dentists: